Language Varieties of Italy: Technology Challenges and Opportunities: Linguistic Context of Italy

 \paragraph{Tuscan system} Non-endangered language varieties that are closely related to Standard Italian (middle-northern Italy; Figure~\ref{fig:map}, \emph{horizontal lines}).

-\paragraph{Middle-southern system} This comprises non-endangered varieties in central Italy (Figure~\ref{fig:map}, \emph{dotted}), intermediate-southern varieties (e.g., \emph{Neapolitan} as a group of closely-related varieties spoken in southern continental Italy), and extreme-southern varieties (i.e., \emph{Sicilian} and its local variants).
+\paragraph{Middle-southern system} Non-endangered~varieties in central Italy (Figure~\ref{fig:map}, \emph{dots}), intermediate-southern varieties (e.g., \emph{Neapolitan} as a group of closely-related varieties spoken in southern continental Italy), and extreme-southern varieties (i.e., \emph{Sicilian}, its local variants, and related varieties).